- basic spins (chair spin and variations, soldier, frog);

-- Place your far leg against the pylon under your knee and bend your knee as tightly as possible.
+- Place your far leg against the pole under your knee and bend your knee as tightly as possible.

-- Move the lower leg back straight, but make sure you stay on the pylon well with your knee and side.
-Also clamp the pylon with the armpit of your near hand.
+- Move the lower leg back straight, but make sure you stay on the pole well with your knee and side.
+Also, clamp the pole with the armpit of your near hand.

-- If you feel confident in this position, gently move your hand backward first, holding the pylon firmly under your armpit and then do the same by your far arm.
+- If you feel confident in this position, gently move your hand backward first, holding the pole firmly under your armpit and then do the same by your far arm.